Turkey, France and Italy to strengthen cooperation on missile defense: sources

 The Russian deal also raises concern because the weapons cannot be integrated into NATO defense.

+Raytheon, which builds the Patriot missile defense system, had also put in offer before Turkey chose the S-400.

-But Turkey has at the same time been in talks with the EUROSAM consortium, and NATO Secretary-General Jens Stoltenberg said last month that Turkey’s President Tayyip Erdogan had told him that Ankara was discussing buying air defense systems from France and Italy in addition to the S-400s.
+Turkey has continued talks with the EUROSAM consortium, which came in second in the tender.

+NATO Secretary-General Jens Stoltenberg last month said Turkish President Tayyip Erdogan had told him that Ankara was discussing buying air defense systems from France and Italy in addition to the S-400s.

 The defense ministry sources said Turkey, France and Italy would strengthen cooperation on joint production of military electronic systems, software and simulation systems and warfare equipments, as well as air and missile defense systems.